 Address: Lidcombe Centre, 26/92 Parramatta Rd, Lidcombe

-This is another café located smack bang next to a pretty cool playground.
+Hooray for another cafe by a playground in Western Sydney!
+This is café is located smack bang next to a pretty cool one.
 This big and very spacious café has seating both inside and out.
 The outdoor seating has a great view over the playground so hopefully you can sit back and relax for once, whilst your kids have a bucket load of fun.

 On a hot Western Sydney’s day, the interior is a great place to cool off after a hard morning session of pushing your kidlets on the swings!